coderefinery/train-the-trainer/content/collaborative-notes.md

 Ensure it can be posted quickly:

-- HackMD gets posted to the workshop webpage.
+- The collaborative document gets posted to the workshop webpage.
 For this, it needs some minimal amount of formatting (it doesn't need to be perfect, just not horrible).
 - All names and private information needs to be stripped.
 This is why